strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 It is possible to copy the secrets from the local `.env` file or to generate new secrets using a random secret generator.
 Examples can be found at [Openssl](https://www.openssl.org/).
 :::

-## Deploy and access a Strapi application
+## Deploy and access a Strapi application <!--revise this section-->

 When the preceding steps are completed DigitalOcean should automatically try to build and deploy the application.
 The Strapi admin panel is accessed at `{your App domain}/admin` once the application is successfully deployed.